gaargly/gaargly.github.io/_posts/2017-01-03-why-should-i-care-about-oppression.markdown

 We assume a stance on, for example, immigration, because we want to ensure that we have our basic needs met.
 Maybe we are afraid that if we don’t make it across a border today, that we will die.
 On the other side of that same border, maybe we are afraid that if someone *does* make it across that line today, that *we* will die.

 Or maybe it’s not so dire, maybe it’s not about life or death.
 But maybe it’s about food, or land, or shelter.
 We seek to go where we can have our needs met.
-No one wants to sit around waiting to starve, waiting to be without a home.
+No one wants to idle around waiting to starve, waiting to be without a home.
 When confronted with these possibilities, most of us choose to take some kind of action, and seek a better way, for ourselves, for our families, for our loved ones.

 Sometimes, we are in a different position -- the position of having our needs met, but we are afraid that what we have will be taken from us.
 Snatched away.
 We might be fine now, but perhaps we perceive a threat to how things could be a year from now or some decades from now.
 What if the things that we built are taken away from our children after we’re gone?
 How will they survive?